-#3: Open Outlook with New Account
+#3: Open Outlook for New Account

-You need to open Outlook as firstname.lastname@example.org and ensure that the email@example.com mailbox is displayed in the mailbox list on the left pane.
+You need to open Outlook as firstname.lastname@example.org and ensure that the email@example.com mailbox is displayed in the mailbox list in the left pane.
 Permissions might take a few seconds and even minutes to take effect.

 #4: Check Configuration Settings

 Outlook must be ready to configure for downloading all the mails for a limited time.
 Click on the File menu and on the Info page, click on the Account Settings.
 From the menu, select Account Settings and select your account and then click on the Change button.
-Make sure that Use Cached Exchange Mode is enable i.e. it is checked as well as Mail to keep offline is set to All.
+Make sure that Use Cached Exchange Mode is enabled i.e. it is checked as well as Mail to keep offline is set to All.